p0sitiver/VideoSearch/README.md

 ﻿# VideoSearch

-## 🎉 A console app for searching online video built with c#.
+## 🎉 A console app built with c# for searching online video.